 Downtown Disney provides day and night-time entertainment and is similar in concept to Universal Citywalk offering shopping, eating, nightclubs and live music.

 The clubs on Pleasure Island are currently closed and it is currently being redeveloped as part of the Disney Springs project

-Parking is free at Downtown Disney and generally admission is free to the West Side and Marketplace (unless stated otherwise).
+General parking is free at Downtown Disney with the option of valet parking.
+Admission is free to the West Side and Marketplace (unless stated otherwise).